 Often when working in a team you may find yourself taking screenshots and sending them to your colleagues.
 This can be a fiddly process and not only take time but also space on your computer.

-Marker enables you to take screenshots, edit and annotate them, and share them with your team all within the one app.
+Marker is a Slack integration that enables you to take screenshots, edit and annotate them, and share them with your team all within the one app.
 This makes it a quick and easy process and is a feature that is missing from much teamwork software – surprising considering its widespread use.

 When delegating tasks in group-work, it is vital to be as clear as possible in order to avoid confusion.
-This is especially necessary for remote working.
+This is especially necessary for working remotely.

-MeisterTask lets users set tasks and make project plans simply across groups of colleagues.
+MeisterTask is a project management app that lets users set tasks and make project plans simply across groups of colleagues.
 Share work information, automate your workflows, make due dates, and upload files easily from this great app.
 It utilizes a minimal and super-organized interface – perfect for the age of digital minimalism.

-A great app that has a proven track record of reliability.
-Once installed, Trello automatically streamlines Slack, making it easier to navigate.
+A great Slack app that has a proven track record of reliability.
+Once installed, this project management app automatically streamlines Slack, making it easier to navigate.

-Trello gives you notes, boards, lists, and cards, all viewable in a collaborative way by your team members.
+Trello gives you notes, boards, lists, and cards, all viewable in a collaborative way by your colleagues.
 With Trello, you can view reminders by the user, search your entire shared workspace, find saved messages and email addresses, and much more.